-Your career as a social worker begins when you enter the social work program.
-The social work program is accountable to the profession and society in making sure that graduates demonstrate qualities and abilities suitable to the social work profession.
-Your professional development involves not only attaining social work knowledge, skills, and values, but also attaining and maintaining high standards of personal conduct guided by the values and code of ethics ascribed to the social work profession.
+Your journey as a social worker commences as soon as you enroll in the social work program.
+The program bears the responsibility of ensuring that graduates exhibit the qualities and capabilities befitting the social work profession and meet the expectations of both the profession and society.
+Your professional growth encompasses not only acquiring social work knowledge, skills, and values but also adhering to and upholding the high standards of personal conduct guided by the values and code of ethics embraced by the social work profession.

-Professional attitudes and behaviors toward self, clients, student peers, and faculty, are influenced by the core social work values of respecting the dignity and worth of each individual, the importance of human relationships, integrity, and competence.
+The development of professional attitudes and behaviors, in interactions with oneself, clients, fellow students, and faculty, is influenced by the core social work values that emphasize the respect for the dignity and worth of each individual, the significance of human relationships, integrity, and competence.